 Ultrasound (Automated Breast Volume Scanner)

-is the latest technology in breast cancer detection if you have dense breast tissue.
+is an essential tool in breast cancer detection if you have dense breast tissue.
 An ultrasound of each breast is performed using a high frequency ultrasound probe which sweeps across the whole breast.
-A 3D image of the breast is produces that allows a clearer, more detailed image as a follow-up to a conventional mammogram.
+A 3D image of the breast is produced that allows a clearer, more detailed image as a follow-up to a conventional mammogram.
 (Accredited by the American College of Radiology/ACR.)

 - 50 Leroy Street, Potsdam - Schedule at (315) 261-5240

 - 49 Lawrence Avenue, Potsdam - No appointment necessary; open daily from 8:00 am - 8:00 pm

 - 80 East Main Street, Canton - Schedule at (315) 261-5240

 - 77 West Barney Street, Gouverneur - Schedule at (315) 261-5712

 - 1 Hospital Drive, Massena - Schedule at (315) 261-5240